Beau Sulser: Baltimore Orioles

-Sulser was claimed off waivers by the Baltimore Orioles two days later on May 14.
-He allowed five runs and 16 hits in 12 2/3 innings over six relief appearances before being designated for assignment on October 14, 2022.
-On October 18, 2022, the Pirates claimed Sulser off of waivers; they outrighted him to the minor leagues on November 10.
+Sulser was claimed off waivers by the Baltimore Orioles on May 14, 2022.
+He allowed five runs and 16 hits in 12 2/3 innings over six relief appearances.
+On October 14, Sulser was designated for assignment following the waiver claims of Aramis Garcia and Mark Kolozsvary.
+On October 18, the Pittsburgh Pirates claimed Sulser off of waivers; they outrighted him to the minor leagues on November 10.